wordshaker/jesswhite_4/_posts/2017-03-11-errorlevels-post.md

 #### INFO

-The information level of logging is generally used for things you want to know about but that don't actually effect your application.
-Now whether the log files is the right place for these details or not is another question.
-Yes, you can restrict your logs to a certain level and the detials at this level can be useful - but does using info add too much noise to those precious logs we rely on?
+The information level of logging is generally used for things you want to know about but that don't cause your application to crash.
+There is a lot of confusion between the difference between information and debug, the principle I work by is that if it information that would be informative in production, log it as information.
+There is a careful balance that needs to be acheived however.
+You want to avoid noise, but be informative.
+For example, if you receive a 500 from an api, log it.
+Maybe don't log all teh information corresponding to it.

-The details that could be logged at this level, I tend to log at Debug level.
-For example, I like to have the elapsed time of inputs and outputs of a service available in logs.
-Why I chose to log these details at a Debug level instead of Information will be discussed in the next section.
+The other thing to consider when logging to production is the content of the information.
+You do not want to log sensitive or identifying information about customers for instance.
+Internal ID's would be fine as you can track information without revealing anything you don't intend to.
+Logs are not a secure place for storage.

+The information logs are also important in some systems as centralised logging can be used to build up monitoring.
+Logs and dashboards can be used to see early signs of different types of issues and for fine tuning.
+You can base your monitoring off centralised logging, and in a production system, the information logging would appropriate for this.
+It could be argued again that other tools can be used for such measurements.
+There are no fixed formula's for how to use these different logging levels.
+I find this useful, but there are alternative ways of tackling this issue.

 #### DEBUG

 The Debug level is there to help diagnose issues.
-Again, some developers choose not to use this level of log at all, or filter it out, choosing to avoid the noise.
-In my experience, the debug level has been useful for logging certain information about the application.
-As mentioned in the information level section, I have seen it used (and used it myself) for logging information such as the elapsed time of a request or time of storing something to a database.
+Again, some developers choose not to use this level of log at all, or filter it out.
+In my experience, the debug level has been useful for logging certain information about the application while fixing issues.
+I have seen it used (and used it myself) for logging information such as the elapsed time of a request or time of storing something to a database.
 The reason I keep this in the logs is so that it can be used in dashboards to assess performance, potentially help work out issues or see signs that something is going wrong / slowly in a component.

-Centralised logging and dashboards can be used to see early signs of different types of issues and for fine tuning.
-This is why we log such information here.
-Whether it should be at the information level instead - I don't have an answer for.
-It could be argued again that other tools can be used for such measurements and maybe it shouldn't be in logging at all.
-There are no fixed formula's for how to use these different logging levels.
-I find this useful, but there are alternative ways of tackling this issue.

 #### TRACE / VEBOSE